lstotch/linsweep/README.md

 Analyzes the first 3 bytes of all existing functions and then uses the most common values as prologues for additional function searching within the bounds of the .text section, if it is defined.

 #### Aggressive:
-Performs the Cautious analysis and also searches the entire binary for a list of common prologues.
+Performs the Cautious analysis and also searches the entire binary for a list of common prologues for the architecture.

 #### User:
 If during analysis you want to search for a specific prologue only, switch to the hex editor at the appropriate location.